microsoft/microsoft-ui-xaml-specs/active/Win32/Window_and_Application_API_Spec.md

 Note that some existing APIs will also behave differently when running as a Win32 app.
 For example, the static Window.Current property today returns the Window for the current (calling) thread, but in a non-UWP app it will return null.
 Similarly the Window.CoreWindow property will be null when not running as UWP.

+There is also one API not (yet) present in WinUI: [Window.SetTitleBar](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Window.SetTitleBar).
+That API relies on a Composition feature that only exists for system Visuals and is not yet supported for WinUI Visuals.

 # Window class

 Window represents a WinUI application window.
 It can be used in a [UWP](https://docs.microsoft.com/en-us/windows/uwp/get-started/universal-application-platform-guide) app a Win32 app.
 When run in a UWP app there can only be one instance on a thread.